 Related: Easy Weekly Planning Routine

 14. Put Boundaries Around Screen Time

-I’m sure I don’t have to tell you how easy it is to get caught up in Instagram stories or just watch one more Netflix show, only to realize 30 minutes has passed and what do you have to show for it?
+I’m sure I don’t have to tell you how easy it is to get caught up in Instagram stories or just watch one more Netflix show, only to realize 30 minutes have passed and what do you have to show for it?
 Screen time can be a major productivity drain.

 During the week, I allow myself one hour of TV watching a day, in the afternoon.
 By putting this boundary around when I can watch TV, I’ve eliminated the desire to sit down in the morning (my most productive hours) to get some Bravo time in.

 You could put boundaries around your social media use.
-For example, you can allow yourself to 30 minutes in the morning, and then 30 minutes before bed.
+For example, you can allow yourself 30 minutes in the morning, and then 30 minutes before bed.
 Being intentional with how you use social media can save you time and boost your productivity.

 15. Reward Yourself

 Sometimes, the best way to get things done is by using some good old fashioned bribing.
 For example, if you’re really dreading cleaning out your closet, bribe yourself with a new piece of clothing.
 Or tell yourself if you work hard for 30 minutes, your reward will be watching your Netflix show or doing a little bit of reading.

 16. Turn off notifications on email, text, and social media

 Your phone is a huge distraction.
 Even just having it next to you can prompt you to keep checking it.
 In order to stay focused and in your productive groove, turn off the notifications on your phone.
 A few years ago, I changed the setting on my text messages so that when I receive one, I only see a name and not part of the message.
 This has made it much easier for me not to click the message right away and stray my focus.